Privacy Policy

 Complaints about breaches of privacy

 Any individual who believes that a breach of privacy in relation to personal information held by the AMC may have occurred should inform the AMC Privacy Officer with all relevant details and copies of any documents.
-The AMC Privacy Officer will manage the complaint in accordance with the AMC’s Complaints Policy.
+The AMC Privacy Officer will manage the complaint in accordance with the AMC’s relevant Complaints Policy.

 Likelihood of disclosure to overseas recipients